Codeception/codeception.github.com/guides/07-AdvancedUsage.md

 php vendor/bin/codecept run -g admin -g editor
 ```

-The concept of groups was taken from PHPUnit and behave in the same way.
+The concept of groups was taken from PHPUnit and behaves in the same way.

 For Test and Cest files you can use the `Group` attribute to add a test to a group.